The Kurowski-Crofskey Family

-Cooking was mainly done on an open fire or in camp ovens, and smoked food was kept hanging from the rafters in the house.
-The surrounding districts also supplied some food in the form of fish and eels.
+The family cooked mainly on an open fire or in camp ovens, and hanged smoked food from the house rafters.
+The surrounding districts supplied the occasional fish, and eels.

-Religion played a very important part in the life of the early Polish settlers.
-There was no Catholic church in the Midhurst area, so they would walk the nine miles to Stratford for Sunday Mass.
-The route to Stratford was over a rough bridle track and creeks.
+Religion played an important part in the life of the early Polish settlers.
+There was no Catholic church in the Midhurst area, so they walked the nine miles to Stratford for Sunday Mass, their route along a rough bridle track and over creeks.

-That life changed when a fire at Frank's Midhirst store in 1895 set off a chain of events.
+Life changed for Frank Crofskey when a fire at his Midhirst store in 1895 set off a chain of events.
 Several newspapers ran almost the same sentence:

 FIRE AT MIDHIRST.
 (Per United Press Association.)
 NEW PLYMOUTH, March 28.
 A wire to the Herald states that Crofski's store at Midhirst was destroyed this morning by fire at 2 o'clock.
 The insurance is £357.28

 Within nine months, Frank had moved to Thames and, according to an article in the thames star, 10 December 1895, had “commenced business as a grocer and fancy goods dealer.”

 During the next few weeks the same newspaper ran more than 30 advertisements for Frank’s two stores, one “next to Mr F Trembath” and the other “in the shop near the Karaka Bridge formerly occupied by Wm [sic] J Simmonds.”